gafusion/doc/html/src/neo/neo_list.rst

 **Definition**

-Parameter which selects whether to treat Species * with an anisotropic temperature model.
+Parameter which selects whether to treat a species with an anisotropic temperature model.

 **Choices**